gozdeorhan/KeywordExtraction-StackOverFlow/README.md

 The dataset contains a large number of posts and associated tags where the facilitators of the competition collected a large sample of Stack Exchange posts to provide.
 These posts cover both technical and non-technical topics where it can be seen that text data consist natural language as well as programming language.
 The file is organized in a .CSV file format, contains text data and have a size of 7.26 GB.

-Due to the technical limitations, it is decided not to utilize the whole dataset but to utilize a subset of it.
+Due to the technical limitations, it is decided not to utilize the whole dataset but to utilize a subset of it (1.2 GB).
 Thus, this works includes a great amount of pre-processing and manipulation.

 Variables are as follows;
 - Id: Post id.